Liban45/Web-App-DevOps-Project/README.md

 - **Data Validation:** Ensure data accuracy and completeness with required fields, date restrictions, and card number validation.

- ## New 'Delivery Date' Feature

-**Overview**<br />
-The delivery date feature is a new functionality added to the company's internal application.
-This feature allows the addition of a new field in the delivery tracking software.
-Although the feature has been reverted for the time being, its functionality is documented here for potential future reimplementation.

-**Purpose**<br />
-The delivery date function is intended to improve delivery management within the company's internal application in terms of accuracy and efficiency.
-Delivery dates can be added to the tracking system to help users better plan and track order fulfilment, leading to improved customer satisfaction and operational effectiveness.

-**Backend Integration**<br />
-To store delivery dates for orders, a new column called delivery_date has been incorporated in the backend Azure SQL Database.

-**Usage**<br />

-*End Users*<br />

-Adding a Delivery Date to an Order
-1. Navigate to the Add New Order page within the application.
-1. Fill in the necessary order details, including product information and customer details.
-1. Locate the "Delivery Date" field and select or enter the desired delivery date.
-1. Complete the order creation by pressing ‘Add Order’.<br />

-Viewing Delivery Date for an Order
-1. Navigate to the Order List page within the application.
-1. Look for the "Delivery Date" field to view the scheduled delivery date for the order.

-*Developers*<br />
-Database Interaction<br />
-When interacting with the backend database, developers should ensure that the delivery_date column is properly handled in SQL queries and data manipulation operations.<br />

-**Conclusion**<br />
-The delivery date feature enhances the company's internal application by allowing users to track and manage delivery dates for orders efficiently.
-By following the outlined guidelines, both end users and developers can leverage this functionality effectively to streamline order fulfilment processes and improve overall operational efficiency.

 ## Getting Started

 ### Prerequisites